curiousv32/chow-chow-foodapp-frontend/README.md

 1. Open a **regular browser** window.
 2. Log in as a **user** (if you don’t have an account, you can sign up as a new user).
 3. Navigate to the **Home Page**.
-4. Search for the restaurant you created in the incognito window.
+4. Search for the restaurant you created (by location or name) in the incognito window.
 5. Place an order for that restaurant.
 6. You will be redirected to Stripe for payment processing.